atrey-a/game-of-trust-ncase/README.md

 It is recommended to view on a display with HD resolution (1366x768) or higher.

-If the in-game fonts render improperly (especially in the case of Macbooks), try using [this font (auto-download)](https://boldfonts.com/download/bahnschrift-font/) from [BoldFonts](https://boldfonts.com).
+If the in-game fonts render improperly (especially in the case of Macbooks), consider downloading [this font](https://freefontsfamily.com/bahnschrift-font-free-download/) from [FreeFontsFamily](https://freefontsfamily.com/).

 ## Feedback